What is Diabetes in Dogs and Cats?

 The resulting hyperglycemia is due to relative or absolute insulin shortage, combined with relative or absolute glucagon surplus.
 Insulin shortage occurs when there is decreased production of the hormone as well as decreased tissue insulin sensitivity or insulin transport disorders.

 Diabetes mellitus shouldn’t be viewed as a single disease, but rather as a manifestation of various pathophysiological processes.

 Insulin is considered to be the most important anabolic hormone in the organism.
-It allows for the most important energy source – glucose, to be transported inside the body cells and thus be transformed into fat, protein or glycogen.
+It allows for the most important energy source – glucose, to be transported inside the body cells and thus be transformed into fat, protein, or glycogen.

-Types of diabetes in dogs
+Types of Diabetes in Dogs and Cats

 - Diabetes mellitus type 1 – This is insulin dependent diabetes which occurs as a result of absolute insulin shortage